sghosh89/BIVAN/README.md

  - On Linux, install latex (e.g., sudo apt-get install texlive), and
  - On Mac, use the MacTeX installer (http://www.tug.org/mactex/)

+## Dependencies on data
+All data except for aphids and planktons are archieved in `Data` folder of present repository.
+Each subfolder in `Data` has a text file (named as XYZ_data_source_info.txt) containing the information of data source and references.
+Rothamsted Insect Survey (https://www.rothamsted.ac.uk/insect-survey) and Continuous Plankton Recorder Survey (https://www.cprsurvey.org/) are the competent authorities for aphid and plankton data, respectively, to request for data accessibility.
+In our SupportingInformation.Rmd aphid and plankton data were called using "Data/Aphid_data/APHID_DATA_RAW/" and "Data/Plankton_North_Sea_data/" folder path, respectively.

 ## Additional dependencies?
 If you find additional dependencies were needed on your system, please let us know: reuman@ku.edu.
 The compilation process was tested by Reuman on........... using R version ......... and R studio version ......... ; and by Ghosh on Ubuntu 16.04.5 LTS using R version 3.4.4 and R studio version 1.1.463.
 It has not been tested on Mac.
 We have endeavored to list all dependencies we can think of above, but we have only compiled on our own machines, so we cannot guarantee that additional dependencies will not also be needed on other machines.
 This repository is intended to record a workflow, and is not designed or tested for distribution and wide use on multiple machines.
 It is not guaranteed to work on the first try without any hand-holding on arbitrary computing setups.